How to Press Flowers for Pretty Cards, Pictures and Decor Items

 - Select the first catalog, opening the pages near the back.

-- Arrange an assortment of flowers and greenery on the paper, making sure that specimens do not touch, overlap, or stick out past catalog pages.
+- Arrange an assortment of flowers on the paper, making sure that specimens do not touch, overlap, or stick out past catalog pages.
 For leaves, flatten them right side up.

-- Place all flowers and leaves towards the center and the inner part of the page.
+- Place all flowers and leaves in the center and near the inner part of the page, which prevents them falling out of the catalog.

 - Turn catalog pages to cover the first batch of flowers.